tagtag

 For someone with tetraplegia, the costs are even higher.
 Because of the degree of supportive care needed, someone with high-cord damage can expect their medical bills to reach more than $5 million over their lifetime, assuming they never get any of the common ailments that tetraplegics suffer, such as pneumonia, urinary tract infections, and pressure sores.

-• Therapy, support devices, and equipment not covered by insurance.
+• Therapy, support devices, and equipment that are not covered by insurance.
 Some types of assistance will not be covered by insurance.
 You should not have to pay out of pocket for devices that will help you in your recovery.

 • Loss of consortium.
 Under certain circumstances, your spouse or significant other has a stake in your paralysis.
 They have a right to compensation for their loss as well.

-How an Attorney Can Help
+How an Attorney Can Help You With Paralysis After a Car Accident

 If you or a loved one have suffered paralysis in a car accident, you deserve to have all your current and future needs compensated.
 You need an attorney to help you obtain the information you need to recover your damages and restore your quality of life.